digitalfortress-tech/ad-rotator/README.md

 - allows you to **display native advertisements to adblock users** as well
 - enables custom dynamic advertisements to be injected
 - is a light-weight library, only [![](http://img.badgesize.io/https://cdn.jsdelivr.net/npm/ad-rotator?compression=gzip)](https://cdn.jsdelivr.net/npm/ad-rotator) minified and gzipped
-- supports advertisements in different sizes with many custom configuration options
+- supports **multiple instances** of advertisements in different sizes with many custom configuration options
+- Native support to pause ad-rotation on hover
 - Responsive/Optimised for mobiles & tablets
 - has built-in support for **_sticky_ advertisements**
 - is completely free and open source